Homemade pie crust is something that definitely takes some practice.

 Then pulse it a few times until coarse and crumbly.

-Then form the two pieces of dough into balls and use the palm of your hand to flatten into discs.
-And then wrap tightly in plastic wrap and pop them into the refrigerator for at least thirty minutes to rest before rolling it out.
+Form the two pieces of dough into balls and use the palm of your hand to flatten into discs.
+Wrap tightly in plastic wrap and pop them into the refrigerator for at least thirty minutes to rest before rolling it out.

 If making a single pie crust, simply fold the trimmed overhang under the pie crust forming a rim.
 Next use your fingers to crimp.
 For a double crust, fill the chilled crust with your filling, roll the second disc of dough out and drape it over top.
 Trim off excess dough, fold and crimp both together, creating a seal.